-THE THE is, and always has been, Matt Johnson.
-Though his creative life was nurtured under the sodium glare of Londonʼs street lamps in the late 70ʼs and early 80ʼs, reacting to punk and fighting against the trite Thatcherite pop of the early MTV era, thereʼs a vast scope within the material.
-His genre is all his own.
-It is music of long shadows, high hopes, channeled anger, feverish passions and sweetly disturbing poignancy.
+THE THE was formed in London in 1979 by the then teenage Matt Johnson.
+Although he is the only permanent member, it has evolved into a multimedia group with a revolving, kaleidoscopic cast of collaborators.
+THE THE’s genre is all their own; it is music of long shadows, high hopes, channeled anger, feverish passions and sweetly disturbing poignancy.
 It is pop and rock, blues and folk, soul and polemic.
 It spans alienated electronics to twisted cinematic soundtracks, guitar tumbling swing to crimson ballads, rants and prayers to diaries and hymns.

-The glaring, jarring wonder of Johnsonʼs catalogue is the fundamental underlying assumption that songs matter, music matters, lyrics matter, and they should be firmly built upon urgent truth, with truth on top.
+The glaring, jarring wonder of Johnson’s catalogue is the fundamental underlying assumption that songs matter, music matters, lyrics matter, and they should be firmly built upon urgent truth, with truth on top.
 Everything sounds like it HAD to be made, which may partly explain why there have been comparatively few THE THE records over the years.
-Indeed the absences in-between releases once prompted a journalist to remark that entire music and fashion movements come and go during Johnsonʼs ʻrestʼ periods.
+Indeed the absences in-between releases are so long it once prompted a journalist to remark that entire music and fashion movements come and go during Johnson’s ‘rest’ periods.

-Adapted from an article originally by Roger Morton, 2002
+Adapted from an article originally by Roger Morton

 Photograph by Steve Collins